Macclesfield, South Australia: Infrastructure

 Macclesfield is 14 km south of Mount Barker in the Adelaide Hills.
 On Sunday 13 October 2013 the community held an opening event for Crystal Lake Park to celebrate the return of community access to the park and the unveiling of the Yoshin Ogata sculpture.
 Crystal Lake Park, site of the historic swimming pool, is now a community multipurpose arts and recreation park and part of the Hills Sculpture Trail.

 Macclesfield is serviced by a volunteer Country Fire Service who assisted in warding off the Ash Wednesday Bushfires in February 1983.

+St James the Less Church is part of the Mount Barker - Strathalbyn Catholic Parish.